Sarah Sanders Is Leaving the White House After Years of Media Clashes

 Here’s a look at three of Sanders’ more memorable battles with the press:

-“Enemy of the People”
+“Enemy of the people”

 During a fiery White House briefing in August 2018, CNN White House reporter Jim Acosta challenged Sanders after Trump called journalists “the enemy of the people.”